Playwright PR health checks: Block risky merges with CI

 Strengthen your CI pipeline with Playwright PR Health Checks with TestDino.
 Automatically detect and block risky merges before they hit main.
 Keep your codebase stable and your releases deployment-ready.

-You will learn to configure required status checks, manage test instability with flake budgets, and connect test data to your developer workflow using tools like TestDino.
-Implementing Playwright PR health checks moves your team from reactive bug fixing to proactive risk management.
+You’ll learn to configure required status checks, manage flakiness with flake budgets, and integrate test data into your workflow with TestDino.
+This approach shifts the team from reactive bug fixing to proactive risk management.

 What This Guide Covers